Murder of Romina Ashrafi: Background

 Romina's family opposed the relationship between her and Khavari due to differing religions between Khavari and Romina's family, and her young age.

-On May 2020, using his telephone, Reza Ashrafi pretended to support their marriage and tricked the couple into arranging a wedding ceremony.
+In May 2020, using his telephone, Reza Ashrafi pretended to support their marriage and tricked the couple into arranging a wedding ceremony.
 Reza Ashrafi arrived at the ceremony with police who arrested the couple, before returning Romina to her father.
 Romina reportedly expressed to police that she feared for her life, prior to being returned, against her will.

 Death

 On May 21, within 24 hours of being returned, Reza Ashrafi killed Romina by decapitation using a sickle while she slept in her bedroom.
 He had earlier attempted to kill her by strangulation.
 Later in court, Reza Ashrafi stated that he had killed her to clear his honour.

 Reza Ashrafi sought legal advice from a relative who was a law student, prior to the murder.
 He received advice that honour killings were permissible under the Islamic Penal Code.